 ORGANISE CLOTHES BY TYPE AND COLOUR

 Organise your clothes in your wardrobe according to type and colour to make it easier to find things.
-I have all my tops and shirts hanging in my wardrobe, and they are arranged by the type and colour groups.
+I have all my tops and shirts hanging in my wardrobe, and they are arranged by type and colour groups.
 Pants are organised by different types on the shelves in my wardrobe.
 You could group your clothing into groups such as, tops and shirts, dresses, skirts and pants by length.
-Grouping your items by colours makes it easier to quickly find something to match another piece.
+Grouping your items by colours makes it easier to find something to match another piece quickly.